CMSgov/bcda-static-site/src/_pages/v3/introducing-v3.md

 ### Simplified, reliable data mapping capabilities

 Data from BCDA will be more closely aligned with data available in CCLF files.
-Additionally the BCDA Data Dictionary will be automatically derived from upstream data. sources.
+Additionally the BCDA Data Dictionary will be automatically derived from upstream data sources.

 ### Improved conformance with select FHIR Implementation Guides